 For location and store information, please visit their website – Amsterdam Cheese Museum

 I had to try this out when I read that this was a thing in Amsterdam.
-I used to watch cartoons growing up with automat food scenes, so this was definitely on my Amsterdam food to do list.
-There are several throughout Amsterdam and the Netherlands so just find one and go to it!
+I used to watch cartoons growing up with automat food scenes, and was always amused by them.
+There are several throughout Amsterdam and the Netherlands, so just find one and go to it.
 They are kind of fun.